wbooth/wbooth/README.md

 ### Hi there 👋

+My name is William.
+I live in DC and work on autonomous cyber security projects.

+The open source projects that I'm currently focusing on are:

+- [CALDERA](https://github.com/mitre/caldera), specifically the core code and new plugins

 <!--
 **wbooth/wbooth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.